 Sweet Dog

-A clean little graze can be handled at home: you rinse it with saline solution, cover it with a clean dressing and stop your dog from licking it.
-But a bite, a wound that gapes open, one that bleeds heavily or an embedded grass seed means a trip to the vet, with no digging and no stitching at home.
+A small clean graze can be treated at home: rinse it with saline solution, cover it with a clean dressing and stop your dog licking it.
+But a bite, a gaping wound, heavy bleeding or an embedded grass seed means a trip to the vet.
+Never probe inside the wound, and never try to close it yourself.

-Your dog's instinct is to lick its wound.
-The trouble is that saliva and repeated rubbing don't clean it: they soften the skin, irritate it and bring on infection.
-A wound left to be licked can turn within a few hours into a red, weeping sore, a hot spot.
-Your job comes down to three steps: clean it once, cover it, and keep the area safe from licking.
+Your dog's instinct is to lick his wound.
+The trouble is that saliva and constant rubbing don't clean it: they leave the skin soggy, irritate it and infect it.
+A wound left to licking can turn, within hours, into a red weeping sore, a hot spot.
+Your job comes in three parts: clean it once, cover it, and keep the area safe from licking.

 0 / 5

-The aim: clean and protect, never to treat deep wounds in the vet's place.
+The aim: clean and protect, never treat in depth in the vet's place.

 1

-A dog in pain can nip, even you.
-Speak softly and move without sudden gestures.
+A dog in pain may nip, even at you.
+Speak softly, no sudden movements.

 2